bourneo/Renames/README.md

 # Renames

-a little FileTools By Swing
+A little file tool coded in Java and Swing

 # Screenshot